-- Aligned cyber security policies and regulations that are relevant to the safety of civil aviation and are in accordance with a performance- and risk-based functional approach. - Integration of cyber security risk management into the existing risk management processes with a proactive approach to threat intelligence for the aviation sector. - Increased awareness and expertise in appropriate and well-coordinated cyber security controls as a prerequisite for and an enabler of safety-critical systems and information.
+- Aligned cyber security policies and regulations that are relevant to the safety of civil aviation are in accordance with a performance- and risk-based functional approach. - Integration of cyber security risk management into the existing risk management processes with a proactive approach to threat intelligence for the aviation sector. - Increased awareness and expertise in appropriate and well-coordinated cyber security controls as a prerequisite for and an enabler of safety-critical systems and information.

-- Developing criteria to assist industry in defining criticality of aviation functions, systems and information from a holistic safety perspective. - Providing information to organisations for implementing EASA Part-IS requirements. - Establishing a coordinated, performance- and risk-based oversight regime to ensure information security risk protection for relevant organisations with external partners or by delegating the responsibility to qualified entities - Ensure to obtain required personnel resources either for oversight support and/or coordination tasks - Establishing cyber security training objectives for relevant FOCA personnel - Achieve compliance to EASA Part-IS authority requirements as a minimum in order to enhance cyber security posture in regard to aviation safety, including the implementation of an ISMS and an information security risk- and incident management process. - Ensuring national and international coordination by - Developing updated, appropriate and coordinated timelines and reporting processes for safety-relevant cyber attack scenarios in coordination with security and partners in the national cyber strategy - Collaboration with EASA and other Competent Authorities with respect to a consistent oversight of organisations - Continuing contribution to international networks and foster them.
+- Developing criteria to assist industry in defining criticality of aviation functions, systems and information from a holistic safety perspective. - Providing information to organisations for implementing EASA Part-IS requirements. - Establishing a coordinated, performance- and risk-based oversight regime to ensure information security risk protection for relevant organisations by recruiting appropriate personnel and by partnering with external contracters. - Establishing cyber security training objectives for relevant FOCA personnel - Achieve compliance to EASA Part-IS authority requirements as a minimum in order to enhance cyber security posture in regard to aviation safety, including the implementation of an Information Security Management System ISMS. - Ensuring national and international coordination by - Developing updated, appropriate and coordinated timelines and reporting processes for safetyrelevant cyber attack scenarios in coordination with security and partners in the national cyber strategy - Collaboration with EASA and other Competent Authorities with respect to a consistent oversight of organisations - Continuing contribution to international networks and foster them.
 Active participation in relevant ICAO, ECAC, EU, EASA, Eurocontrol, and NCSC fora - Preparing for a coordinated implementation of Part-IS with existing cyber security and safety regulations